 Jeff Feldman teaches in the areas of civil procedure, constitutional law, trial practice, and appellate advocacy.
-He also serves as the co-director of the law school’s Ninth Circuit Appellate Advocacy Clinic.
+He also serves as the co-director of the law school’s Ninth Circuit Appellate Advocacy Clinic and as the Faculty Director of the law school’s Judicial Clerkship Program.
 Before joining the faculty, he had a long career as a trial and appellate lawyer, and he continues to handle trial and appellate matters in Washington and Alaska.

 Professor Feldman received the Philip A. Trautman Professor of the Year Award in 2019 and 2021.
 He is the past recipient of the ACLU's Hero of Constitutional Rights Award, the Alaska Bar Association's Professionalism Award, and he twice received the U.S. District Court's Public Service Award.
 In 2013, he received the Alaska Bar Association's Human Rights Award for a decade of pro bono work on a death penalty case in Texas.